laurencepettitt/pocketml/README.md

 # PocketML
-Train and run neural network models on datasets you build in your pocket.
+Build a dataset for training neural network models in your pocket.

 ## Installation
 Clone this repository and import into **Android Studio**